-- Transfer of monitoring and prescribing to primary care is normally after at least 12 weeks, when the patient's dose has been optimised and with satisfactory investigation results for at least 4 weeks. - The duration of treatment & frequency of review will be determined by the specialist, based on clinical response and tolerability. - All dose or formulation adjustments will be the responsibility of the initiating specialist unless directions have been discussed and agreed with the primary care clinician. - Termination of treatment will be the responsibility of the specialist.
+- Transfer of monitoring and prescribing to primary care is normally after at least 3 months, and when the patient dose has been optimised and with satisfactory investigation results for at least 4 weeks. - The duration of treatment & frequency of review will be determined by the specialist, based on clinical response and tolerability.
+Treatment is usually continued for a minimum of 2 years if there is a good clinical response.
+Mercaptopurine has a cumulative action, and a clinical improvement can take up to 3 to 4 months. - All dose or formulation adjustments will be the responsibility of the initiating specialist unless directions have been discussed and agreed with the primary care clinician. - Termination of treatment will be the responsibility of the specialist.